christhulhu/acab/content/_index.md

 ---
-title: ACAB - All Centipedes Are Beautiful!
+title: ACAB - All Centipedes Are Beautiful
 ---
 # ACAB - All Centipedes Are Beautiful!